 My name is Dan Paoletti.
 I am a lifetime resident of Binghamton, New York.
 I have over 30 years of business management and accounting experience including 16 years as a tax professional.
 I was licensed as an IRS Enrolled agent in 2009.

 My Wife, Alisa Paoletti, assists me with tax and accounting responsibilities.
-Our friends, Deb McGeehin and Emily Allen aid us as Administrative Assistants.
+Our friends, Deb McGeehin, Emily Allen and Gail Gunsalus aid us as Administrative Assistants.

 Using the latest tax saving strategies, we endeavor that our clients pay the least amount of tax possible.
 It is our goal that your tax returns are prepared according to current tax regulations and would hold up in the eventof an audit.

 We are located on the Southside of Binghamton, NY at 126 Park Ave.
 Three blocks from General Hospital and next to the Knights of Columbus Building.

 We offer our customers a safe and convenient way for online File Sharing !
 We are able to share files with you via our Secure File Sharing Portal.